-In general, the guarantee of constitutionally or legally enshrined principles of sustainability of social benefits schemes requires:
+In general, the guarantee of constitutionally or legally enshrined principle of sustainability of social benefits schemes requires:

-- anticipation and articulation of resources with long-term financial requirements (in view of demographic, macroeconomic trends, etc.), - avoidance of year to year risks of non or under-funding through multi-year programming and commitments, - avoidance of retrogression during times of crisis, - possibility if needed to address additional needed support (for example through contingency funds), at occurrence of shocks, - adequate financial risk management that ensures continued adequacy, regularity and predictability of benefits and minimizes fraud and mismanagement.
+- sustainable and gradual allocations to social assistance can be determined based on prioritization and sound financial planning. - avoidance of year to year risks of non or under-funding through multi-year programming and commitments, - avoidance of retrogression during times of crisis, - possibility if needed to address additional needed support (for example through contingency funds), at occurrence of shocks - adequate financial risk management that ensures continued adequacy, regularity and predictability of benefits and minimizes fraud and mismanagement.